aganezov/fga/docs/readme.md

  it.
 Its important to notice, that this name must be the same, as the third value in the genome aliases definition row in mgra log like file.

+Using ``-c/--chains`` option, one can format the output, where paired fragments will be glued in chains of length of 3 or greater, is such information can be retrieved from information about paired fragments.

-Using the ``-c`` option one can limit the output of each genome to only those fragments, that were a part of at least one gluing.
+Using ``-g/--glued`` option, one can format the output, where only chains of length 2 or greater would be allowed to be printed.
+In other words, usage such option, will limit the output for each genome only to fragments, that were glued to some other fragment(s).

+Using ``--omit-genome-names`` option one can forbid the output of genome names.
+In this case there will be no bounds in the output stream between different sets of fragments.